At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 It was Wolfsburg who won the race for the 19-year-old’s signature, beating Chelsea and Bayern Munich in the process.

-Upon signing, she was swiftly loaned out to Kristianstad, where she would link back up with Elísabet Gunnarsdóttir, to aid her development.
+Upon signing, she was swiftly loaned out to Kristianstad, where she would once again link up with Elísabet Gunnarsdóttir, to aid her development.

 The Damallsvenskan is viewed as the perfect bridge between the less competitive leagues across Europe and the elite divisions such as the Bundesliga.

 An injury early in the season threatened to scupper the plan.
-She injured her knee whilst trying to win back the ball by catching her foot in the turf.
+Whilst trying to recover the ball, Jónsdóttir caught her foot in the turf, injuring her knee.

 After being stretchered from the pitch her worries were put to rest when it was revealed her injury would only rule her out for six weeks.
-She quickly recovered and went on to enjoy a fruitful season in Southern Sweden scoring six times and providing three assists.
+Upon recovering she enjoyed a fruitful season in Southern Sweden scoring six times and providing three assists.

 Returning to Wolfsburg having checked off the next step in her development plan, and with another season of goals under her belt, she was thrust into the first team for the second half of the Frauen-Bundesliga season.